1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Food allergens (milk, eggs, wheat, soy, nuts, seafood)
+• Adopted food allergens (milk, eggs, wheat, soy, nuts, seafood)

 Treatment

-• PPIs (Proton Pump Inhibitors): Acid blockers that may provide relief for some patients.
+• PPIs (Proton Pump Inhibitors): Acid lowering drugs that allow relief in some sufferers.

-• Follow-up endoscopy: Performed every 6-12 months to monitor healing and detect any complications.
+• Follow-up endoscopy: This is done after every 6-12 months as a follow-up index to assess infertility healing and check the presence of any complications.

 Book an Appointment Today